CASE-Association/CBR-1/README.md

 # Software

-We use PlatformIO for this project!
+PlatformIO was used for this project.
 The code can be found in the "Code" folder.

 ## Libraries
 The following libraries are needed: